bxjthu/CompLing/slides/7/source.md

 + understand how treebanks present syntactic knowledge implicitly;

-+ know about the problems with probabilistic context-free grammars and the possible solutions;
++ know about the problems with PCFGs and the possible solutions;

-+ understand the difference between constituent-based language models and dependency-based language models
++ know how to describe a language using a dependency grammar;

-+ know how to describe a language using a dependency grammar.
++ learn more about parsing and generating sentences with Python.

 ---